SphericalKat/gopherpress/README.md

 ```

 It will generate an epub file with the title "Crafting Interpreters" and the author "Robert Nystrom".
-The summary will be displayed on the cover page.
 The chapters will be displayed in the order they appear in the markdown file.

 ![screenshot](./docs/screenshot.png)